 Find out more about how we can help you and your team by completing an enquiry form or calling us on +61 3 9321 1700.

-This one-day workshop is suitable for design engineers, project managers, design managers, procurement or contracts personnel, engineering consultants, architects and safety and risk managers with a basic understanding of Safety in Design, across all disciplines and industries.
+This workshop is suitable for design engineers, project managers, design managers, procurement or contracts personnel, engineering consultants, architects and safety and risk managers with a basic understanding of Safety in Design, across all disciplines and industries.

 This course will be facilitated by Mike Hurd, Daniel Milne or Trevor Zwar from Engineering.
 Systems.
 Management.